funvill/funvill.github.io/_posts/2020-12-29-dont-buy-from-dell.md

 Session Ended
 ```

-Contacted them again via phgone (No transcript) It takes up to 5 bussiness days for the Dell rewards to be refunded.
+Contacted them again via phone (No transcript) It takes up to 5 bussiness days for the Dell rewards to be refunded.
 By that time, the Black friday deal would be over, and they cannot "rain check" the deal for me while they figure out the Dell Rewards.
-Angry, but I still wanted the monitor, so I went thought with the new order, with the 10% coupon.
+Angry, but I still wanted the monitor, so I went thought with the new order, with the 10% coupon. (lost $27 of dell rewards)

 I orderd the new monitor on *Friday, November 27, 2020* for *$460.31* checking the shipping address before I ordered.